reckerh/matsim-stuttgart/README.md

-# The MATSim Open Düsseldorf Scenario
+# The MATSim (Open) Stuttgart Scenario

 ### About this project

-This repository provides an open MATSim transport model for Düsseldorf, provided by the [Transport Systems Planning and Transport Telematics group](https://www.vsp.tu-berlin.de) of [Technische Universität Berlin](http://www.tu-berlin.de).
+This repository provides a partly open MATSim transport model for Stuttgart, provided by the [Transport Systems Planning and Transport Telematics group](https://www.vsp.tu-berlin.de) of [Technische Universität Berlin](http://www.tu-berlin.de).

 > Currently the model is work in progress and no release version is available.